ALEHACKsp/thisisbot-src/README.md

   * **reaction roles:** Reaction roles
   * **tickets:** Guild tickets for support

-Pogy even has the following features on the website
+ThisIsBot even has the following features on the website

   * **Ticket Transcripts** + **Application Transcripts**
   * **Contact & Report** page